 - Municipalities

 - State Agencies

 - Public Benefit Corporations

 - Public Authorities

 - Not-for-profit Corporations that have tax-exempt status under the IRS code, are current with pertinent federal and state filings, and are pre-qualified in the Statewide Financial System (SFS): see https://grantsmanagement.ny.gov/resources-grant-applicants).

-The applicant must have an ownership interest in the project property:
+- Applicants must have an ownership interest in the project property.

+NEW in 2025: As part of the application, applicants must provide documentation of their ownership interest in the project property (including lands under water), or the application will be determined ineligible.
+See ATTACHMENT REQUIREMENTS.